-So don’t pass out on an opportunity to list on the likes of eLong, tuniu and any OTA on this list.
+So don’t pass out on an opportunity to list on the likes of eLong, tuniu and any OTAs on this list.

 Forget Twitter and Facebook.
 Think Weibo and QZone.

-Ok, ok – so what does this mean for you?
-Create accounts, network and start advertising on these platforms.
-The thing is, most of them aren’t in English, so if you try to do it yourself – you’re going to struggle.
-Instead, give another go at UpWork or invest in experts like Travel World China who truly get the game.
+So what does this mean for you?
+Create accounts, network, and start advertising on these platforms.
+The thing is, most of them aren’t in English, so if you try to do it yourself, you’re going to struggle.
+Instead, give Upwork another go or invest in experts like Travel World China who truly get the game.

-This will not only provide you with more marketing collateral, it will make your Chinese customers feel much more at ease coming to an unknown country and taking part in your tours.
+This will not only provide you with more marketing collateral, it will also make your Chinese customers feel more at ease coming to an unknown country and taking part in your tours.

 I’m not going to sugarcoat it: if you aren’t committed to putting in the time and money, targeting the Chinese market will be a difficult task.
 So if you are new into the business, this market might not be the best move for you just yet.